 - Shared dataset for the data modeling layer

-Benefits of this Architecture
+Benefits of a multi-layered Architecture

-Every architecture plan has pros and cons, let’s discuss some of the benefits of this architecture
+Every architecture plan has pros and cons.
+Let’s discuss some of the benefits of this architecture.

-Decoupling data preparation
+Decoupling data preparation layer using Dataflow

-Re-use of Calculations and Modeling
+Re-use of Calculations and Modeling using Shared Dataset

 Minimum redundancy, Maximum Consistency, Low Maintenance